- Mission statement

 As a school we measure children’s progress in learning against National expectations and age related expectations.
 In Reception, we measure and track children’s progress against the Early Learning Goals.

 - The class teacher continually assesses each child and notes areas where they are improving and where further support is needed.
-As a school, we track children’s progress from entry at Reception through to Year 6, using a variety of different methods including National Curriculum levels and Reading and Spelling ages.
+As a school, we track children’s progress from entry at Reception through to Year 6, using a variety of different methods including National Curriculum expectations and Reading and Spelling ages.

 - When a class teacher or SENCO identifies a child experiencing difficulties in any area, the class teacher will provide interventions that are additional to those provided as part of the usual differentiated curriculum.